headdetect/CS3500/PS4/Resources/README.md

 - Spreadhseet Tests: These are all the tests for the unified spreadsheet project.

 ## Notes:
 Make sure when compiling this project, you compile against VS2015.
-There's a bug (or a non-implemented feature) in the older versions:
+There's a bug (or a non-implemented feature.
+Probably just not implemented.) in the older versions:

 In VS 2013 and lower, a struct that has arguments in the constructor must call the default constructor before assigning properties.
 In VS15+, you do not need to call the default constructor.
 An example of what I'm talking about: